 During this course students have the opportunity to further apply knowledge and lesson delivery by using lesson plans they have developed from previous courses or this course.
 Emphasis is placed on the use of lesson plans in various classroom and laboratory settings.
 Upon completion, students will be able to teach a variety of cosmetology classes using various techniques.
 This course serves as a suitable substitute for CIT 221.
 If used as a suitable substitute, this course becomes a core class.
-CIT 221.
-LESSON PLAN IMPLEMENTATION.
-3 hrs.
-(0-7-3)

-CIT 221.
-LESSON PLAN IMPLEMENTATION.
-3 hrs.
+CIT 221, LESSON PLAN IMPLEMENTATION, 3 hrs.
 (0-7-3)

 This course is designed to provide practice in preparing and using lesson plans.
 Emphasis is placed on organizing, writing, and presenting lesson plans using the four-step teaching method.
 Upon completion, students should be able to prepare and present a lesson using the four-step teaching method.
-CIT 222 AUDIO VISUAL MATERIALS AND METHODS 3 hrs (3.0.3)